jiayinlu19960224/TriMe/README.md

 directory, to make sure that the compilation and installation settings are appropriate for their system.

-Then type "make" in the command line in the Example directory will compile the static library and examples.
+Then type <code>make</code> in the command line in the Example directory will compile the static library and examples.
+And we now see executable example files in the directory.

 Run the examples
 ---------------

 In the <code>/Examples</code> directory, let's first look at the most basic example file, <code>primitive_shape_meshing.cc</code>.
+This file does meshing on built-in primitive shapes provided by the library: rectangle, circles, triangles.

+To run its meshing, we simply need to run the corresponding executable file by typing <code>./primitive_shape_meshing</code> in the command line.

+Let's now look at the code in detail in <code>primitive_shape_meshing.cc</code>.

 ### Set up
 On the top, use <code>#include "parallel_meshing_2d.hh"</code> to import the <span style="font-variant:small-caps;">TriMe++</span> code.